P7XCKD/NF/Notes Factory/sem 3/MPMC/xp/hard/mpmc xp 1 hard.md

 ### Aim

-To simulate selected instructions and understand the addressing modes and instruction set of the 8086 microprocessor.
+Simulation of selected instructions to understand the addressing modes and instruction set of 8086 microprocessors.

 ### Lab Objective

-To gain hands-on experience with 8086 Assembly Language Programming and 8051 C programming.
+The lab will cover hands-on experience with Assembly language Programming of 8086b Microprocessor and C language programming of 8051 Microcontroller.

-### Theory: Addressing Modes of 8086
+### Theory: ADDRESSING MODES OF 8086

-Addressing modes are the different ways used by the 8086 microprocessor to specify the source operand of an instruction.
+The different ways in which a source operand is denoted in an instruction is known as addressing modes.

+**Types of Addressing Modes:**

 **1. Register Mode:** Both operands are registers.
 Example: `MOV AX, BX`

-**2. Immediate Mode:** The source operand is a constant 8-bit or 16-bit value.
+**2. Immediate Mode:** The source operand is an 8-bit or 16-bit data.
-Example: `MOV AX, 1234H`
+Example: `MOV AX, 2000`

-**3. Direct Mode:** The memory address is directly specified in the instruction.
+**3. Displacement or Direct Mode:** The effective address is directly given as displacement.
-Example: `MOV AX, [0500H]`
+Example: `MOV AX, [0500]`

-**4. Register Indirect Mode:** The memory address is stored in BX, SI, or DI.
+**4. Register Indirect Mode:** The effective address is stored in SI, DI, or BX.
 Example: `MOV AX, [SI]`

-**5. Based Indexed Mode:** Effective address is the sum of a base and index register.
+**5. Based Indexed Mode:** Effective address is the sum of a base register and index register.
-Example: `MOV AX, [BX+SI]`
+Example: `MOV AX, [BX+DI]`

 **6. Indexed Mode:** Effective address is the sum of an index register and displacement.
-Example: `MOV AX, [SI+2000H]`
+Example: `MOV AX, [SI+2000]`

 **7. Based Mode:** Effective address is the sum of a base register and displacement.
-Example: `MOV AL, [BP+0100H]`
+Example: `MOV AL, [BP+0100]`

 **8. Based Indexed Displacement Mode:** Effective address is the sum of a base register, index register, and displacement.
-Example: `MOV AL, [SI+BP+2000H]`
+Example: `MOV AL, [SI+BP+2000]`

-**9. String Mode:** Used with string instructions; SI and DI are automatically updated.
+**9. String Mode:** Used with string instructions.
+SI and DI are automatically incremented or decremented according to the Direction Flag.
 Example: `MOVSB`, `MOVSW`

-**10. Input/Output Mode:** Used for communication with I/O devices.
+**10. Input/Output Mode:** Used for input/output operations.
 Example: `IN`, `OUT`

-**11. Relative Mode:** The effective address is calculated relative to the Instruction Pointer (IP).
+**11. Relative Mode:** Effective address is calculated relative to the Instruction Pointer (IP).
 Example: `JNZ 8-bit address`

 ### Algorithm / Steps

-1. Create and save the `.asm` source file.
+1. Create and save the `.asm` source file using a text editor.

-2. Assemble it using TASM.
+2. Assemble the program using TASM to check for errors.

-3. Link the `.obj` file using TLINK.
+3. Link the `.obj` file using TLINK to generate the `.exe` file.

 4. Execute the generated `.exe` file.

-5. Use Turbo Debugger to observe registers and execute instructions step-by-step.
+5. Use Turbo Debugger to execute instructions step-by-step and observe registers and memory.

 ### Programs Performed